 - Be an ordained, commissioned, or licensed minister of a church or denomination.
 Treas.
 Reg. § 1.1402(c)-5 - File Form 4361.
 This is an application for exemption from self-employment tax for use by ministers, members of religious orders, and Christian Science practitioners.
 Treas.
-Reg. § 1.1402(e)-2A(a)(1) - Be conscientiously opposed to public insurance (Medicare/Medic - File for exemption for reasons other than economic. - Notify the church or order that he or she is opposed to public insurance.
+Reg. § 1.1402(e)-2A(a)(1) - Be conscientiously opposed to public insurance (Medicare/Medicaid and Social Security benefits) because of religious beliefs.
+Treas.
+Reg. § 1.402(e)-2A(a)(2) - File for exemption for reasons other than economic. - Notify the church or order that he or she is opposed to public insurance.
 Treas.
 Reg. § 1.402(e)-5A(b) - Establish that the organization that ordained, licensed, or commissioned the minister is a tax-exempt religious organization. - Establish that the organization is a church or a convention or association of churches.